14 Reasons to Sue a Car Dealership

 Buying a car should be an important milestone, but it can quickly turn into a frustrating ordeal if things go wrong with the dealership.
 Knowing when and why you might need to take legal action can help you feel more in control.

-Here are 11 reasons why consumers sue car dealerships and what rights they possess as a vehicle owner under California law.
+Here are 14 reasons why consumers sue car dealerships and what rights you possess as a vehicle owner under California law.

 - Breach of Contract